 Each cycle shows similar on-chain patterns at turning points-different prices, same behavioral signatures.

-What Happens: Smart money accumulates at depressed prices.
+Smart money accumulates at depressed prices.
 Price moves sideways or makes marginal lows while on-chain shows steady buying.
 Retail has given up or isn't paying attention.

 -